BACK

 Paint – It’s the Finishing Touch.

-Painting is no small task on any job site and involves finishing quite a few surfaces from walls and doors to millwork and cabinets.
+Painting is no small task on any job site and involves finishing several surfaces, from walls and doors to millwork and cabinets.
 From the prep work like taping to painting and drying repetitively, painting typically takes at least 8 days.
 Our designers work directly with clients to find the right shades and opportunities to use paint as a unique design feature, as we’ve done in the primary suite with a stunning Sherwin Williams green called Rosemary.

 From Warm Whites to Soft Blues